lmout82/Rush-JS-JQuery/README.md

 - the creation of a game in JQuery which is a clone of the [game 2048](https://en.wikipedia.org/wiki/2048_(video_game)), a single-player sliding block puzzle game.
 - the creation of a [mind-map](https://en.wikipedia.org/wiki/Mind_map).

 I decided to carry out both projects within the three allocated days.

-I succeeded :)
+## Important notice

+This repository was initially developed when I was learning to code a long long time ago.
+Please take into account that this work does not reflect my present skills.

+**_This repository is not maintained._**